 Helping students engage with the world

 The N.U.in program is an experiential, academic program that expands students’ Northeastern education into worldwide locations.
-International students can be selected to participate in N.U.in.
-Because the first semester is outside of the USA, international students must read all the information to understand how this will impact their arrival to the USA when coming to the Boston campus.
+Because the first semester is outside of the U.S., international students must read all the information to understand how this will impact their arrival to the U.S. after the N.U.in program.